Lake Mungo (film): Reception

+On review aggregator Rotten Tomatoes, 96% of 24 critics gave Lake Mungo a positive review; the website's critical consensus reads: "Haunting and meticulously crafted, Lake Mungo transcends typical found-footage horror with its convincing performances, rich emotional resonance, and subtly eerie imagery."
 The film was nominated for Best Horror Movie at the Fright Meter Awards in 2010.

 It was included by IndieWire in "Top 15 Best Found Footage Movies", by Vulture in "Top 25 Best Found Footage Horror Movies", by Screen Rant in "Top 20 Best Found Footage Horror Movies", by Collider in "Top 15 Best International Found Footage Movies", by YardBarker in "Top 20 Best Found Footage Horror Films", by /Film in "Top 25 Scariest Found Footage Horror Movies", and by Paste in "Top 35 Best Found Footage Horror Movies".

 Russell Edwards of Variety called it an "ambitious, restrained, and well-mounted mockumentary" and praised its musical score, but critiqued its dim lighting and lack of scripted dialogue.
 Andrew L. Urban of Urban Cinefile wrote that "this superbly constructed and executed film gets everything right, to the smallest detail, as it draws us into the imagined scenario".
 Simon Miraudo of Quickflix called it "a mournful, dreamlike examination of the hole left in the heart of a family after a death" and awarded it 5/5 stars.
 Simon Foster of the Special Broadcasting Service declared it to be "one of the most impressive debut films from this country in many years" and further commented that "the young director has created a nerve-rattler unlike any film the Australian industry has produced".